peaBerberian/paul-envs.sh/README.md

   --volume ~/.git-credentials:/home/dev/.git-credentials:ro
 ```

-Without the corresponding flags, prompts will be proposed by `devenv.sh` for
+Without the corresponding flags, prompts will be proposed by `paul-envs.sh` for
 important parameters (choosen shell, wanted pre-mounted volumes etc.).

 What this step does is just to create both a `yaml` and a `.env` file containing